narenranjit/the-over-engineered-resume/public/resume.md

 Lead cross-functional ML and engineering org during a challenging phase as LLMs disrupted the EdTech landscape.
 Focused on launching innovative products to secure product-market fit.

-- Transitioned ML strategy from in-house to foundational models, improving scalability and accelerating time-to-market.
+- Transitioned **ML strategy** from in-house to foundational models, improving scalability and accelerating time-to-market.
-- Fostered a customer-centric culture connecting engineers with users, with 70% of ICs engaging in at least 1 monthly customer interaction.
+- Fostered a **customer-centric culture** connecting engineers with users, with 70% of ICs engaging in at least 1 monthly customer interaction.
-- Promoted a learning-driven development cycle, increasing AB-tests by 50% to drive rapid hypothesis validation and product iteration.
+- Promoted a learning-driven development cycle, increasing **AB-tests by 50%** to drive rapid hypothesis validation and product iteration.

 ##### Platform Experiences [2022 - 2023]

 Shepherded a growing organization through the Covid-era EdTech boom, scaling to meet surging demand while focusing on engineering efficiency and user engagement.

 - Restructured teams with clear charters and OKRs, streamlining decision-making and enhancing accountability.
-Scaled headcount by 30%, while also boosting engagement scores by 7%.
+Scaled **headcount by 30%**, while also boosting **engagement scores by 7%**.
-- Instituted DORA metrics to boost engineering efficiency, reducing lead-time by 20% and improving deployment pipeline throughput by 15%.
+- Instituted DORA metrics to boost engineering efficiency, reducing **lead-time by 20%** and improving deployment pipeline throughput by 15%.

 #### Director of Engineering [2021 - 2022]

 Owned engineering for the Question-and-Answer platform, one of our primary lines of business, generating ~$40M annually.

-- Piloted our first offshore team, creating onboarding and collaboration frameworks now integral to our operational strategies.
+- Piloted our **first offshore team**, creating onboarding and collaboration frameworks now integral to our operational strategies.
-- Proactively formed a volunteer-led team to improve Developer Experience, achieving 40% faster test runs and 35% CI speed improvement, resulting in a 80% engagement lift.
+- Proactively formed a volunteer-led team to improve Developer Experience, achieving **40% faster test runs** and 35% CI speed improvement, resulting in a **80% engagement lift**.
 Secured funding for a full-time team based on this success.

 #### Senior Engineering Manager [2019 - 2021]

 Led engineering for ‘Textbook Solutions,’ a multi-million-dollar product launch, resolving content licensing and product-market uncertainties to achieve an on-time, on-budget launch hitting key product goals.

-- Championed a Skunkworks project to launch mobile and desktop apps in 4 weeks (initial estimates were months).
-These apps contributed to 30% of platform traffic and were recognized as a ‘Recommended App’ on the Windows Store.
+- Championed a **Skunkworks project** to launch mobile and desktop apps in 4 weeks (initial estimates were months).
+These apps contributed to **30% of platform traffic** and were recognized as a ‘Recommended App’ on the Windows Store.
-- Achieved an 80% promotion rate among 12 direct reports through mentorship and coaching for impact.
+- Achieved an **80% promotion rate** among 12 direct reports through mentorship and coaching for impact.

 ### Frontpage.to